Contractor Management

 How do I find international independent contractors?

-Final Thoughts
+Final thoughts

+The platforms in this guide give you access to millions of qualified independent contractors across every skill set and geography.
 The platforms do the matchmaking, but they do not manage compliance, contracts, or cross-border payments.
-That is where Ontop comes in.
-From generating contractor agreements to paying your team in 150 countries, Ontop turns global contractor management from a headache into a competitive advantage.
+That is where Ontop comes in: from generating contractor agreements to paying your team in 150+ countries, Ontop turns global contractor management from a headache into a competitive advantage.

 Ready to onboard your first international contractor?
 Get started with Ontop.